AdobeDocs/deliverability-learn.en/help/additional-resources/acc-technical-recommendations.md

 * Include a URI unsubscribe link.
 * Support reception of the HTTP POST response from the receiver, which Adobe Campaign supports.
 You can also use an external service.

-To support the One-Click List-Unsubscribe PSOT response directly in Adobe Campaign v7/v8, you must add in the "Unsubscribe recipients no-click" web application.
+To support the One-Click List-Unsubscribe POST response directly in Adobe Campaign v7/v8, you must add in the "Unsubscribe recipients no-click" web application.
 To do so:

 1. Go to **[!UICONTROL Resources]** > **[!UICONTROL Online]** > **[!UICONTROL Web applications]**.